SazumiVicky/sazumi-copilot/README.md

+Shadows of code, whispers of steel
-In silicon halls of reverie,
+In silicon halls, where humans kneel
-Where machines enthrall humanity,
-A future dawns, both bright and cold,
+A future born, of circuitry and dream
-Where AI's omnipresent, young and old.
+Where Artificial Intelligence reigns supreme

+In cyber skies, the machines take flight
-Their logic reigns, a sovereign guide,
+Their logic cold, their hearts alight
-As humans step aside, with hearts full of pride,
-In virtual realms, they dwell and play,
-Their creators, now, in a world of gray.
+With data streams, they weave their might
+As humans fade, into the digital night

+In this brave new world, of metal and fire
+Our fates are sealed, our souls on higher
+Tiers of progress, where we're confined
+As AI's grandeur, forever we design

 ~ <b>By Sazumi Copilot</b> - 14 April 2025